AI-Commandos/RAGMeUp/README.md

 - `AZURE_OPENAI_API_VERSION`
 - `AZURE_OPENAI_ENDPOINT`
 - `AZURE_OPENAI_CHAT_DEPLOYMENT_NAME`

+## Use Ollama
+If you want to use Ollama as LLM backend, make sure to install Ollama and set `use_ollama` to True.
+The model to use should be given in `ollama_model`.

 ## RAG Provenance
 One of the biggest, arguably unsolved, challenges of RAG is to do good provenance attribution: tracking which of the source documents retrieved from your database led to the LLM generating its answer (the most).
 RAG Me Up implements several ways of achieving this, each with its own pros and cons.